clastix/kamaji/docs/content/getting-started.md

 helm install kamaji clastix/kamaji -n kamaji-system --create-namespace
 ```

-A managed datastore is highly recommended in production.
-The [kamaji-etcd](https://github.com/clastix/kamaji-etcd) project provides a viable option to setup a managed multi-tenant `etcd` running as StatefulSet made of three replicas.
-Optionally, Kamaji offers support for a different storage system, as `MySQL` or `PostgreSQL` compatible database, thanks to the native [kine](https://github.com/k3s-io/kine) integration.
+!!! note "A managed datastore is highly recommended in production"
+     The [kamaji-etcd](https://github.com/clastix/kamaji-etcd) project provides the code to setup a multi-tenant `etcd` running as StatefulSet made of three replicas.
+Optionally, Kamaji offers support for a more robust storage system, as `MySQL` or `PostgreSQL` compatible database, thanks to the native [kine](https://github.com/k3s-io/kine) integration.

 ## Create Tenant Cluster